 The bill largely strengths existing laws but doesn’t address a number of loopholes, like the “girlfriend loophole.”
 Currently, the federal definition of domestic violence is limited to people who have lived together.
 The New York Times noted in 2015 that “gun prohibition” doesn’t apply to a couple who have never lived or had a child together even there’s been a conviction for assault.
 Current federal laws also don’t cover family members—say a sister or a daughter who has been abused.
 Though some states have patchwork laws covering these omissions, others do not.

-Though Fix NICS would again incentivize states and federal agencies to better report domestic abusers, it doesn’t the loopholes that allow a range of domestic abusers to obtain guns.
+Though Fix NICS would again incentivize states and federal agencies to better report domestic abusers, it doesn’t address the loopholes that allow a range of domestic abusers to obtain guns.
 Still, the bill’s sponsors argue that it’s a fix to what Senator Cornyn called “a nationwide, systemic problem” that will “better prevent criminals and domestic abusers from obtaining firearms.”
 In a statement, the bill’s Democratic co-sponsor, Senator Murphy, said: “It’s no secret that I believe much more needs to be done.
 But this bill will make sure that thousands of dangerous people are prevented from buying guns.
 It represents the strongest update to the background checks system in a decade, and provides the foundation for more compromise in the future.”